smartberry1122/gravatar/web/packages/hovercards/README.md

 This callback function is triggered when the hovercard is hidden.
 It takes the Gravatar hash and the hovercard element as parameters.

+##### `onCanShowHovercard: ( hash: string ) => bool`

+This callback function is triggered just before a hovercard is shown, giving you control over the card at runtime.
+It takes the Gravatar hash and returns a boolean value.
+If the value returned is `false` then the card won't be shown.

 #### Methods

 The `Hovercards` class provides the following methods: